Posted: December 8, 2016

 Let's Try To Sort Things Out First.
 We want to address your concerns without needing a formal legal case.
 Before filing a claim against Dropbox, you agree to try to resolve the dispute informally by contacting firstname.lastname@example.org.
 We'll try to resolve the dispute informally by contacting you via email.
 If a dispute is not resolved within 15 days of submission, you or Dropbox may bring a formal proceeding.

 We Both Agree To Arbitrate.
-You and Dropbox agree to resolve any claims relating to these Terms or the Services through final and binding arbitration, except as set forth under Exceptions to Agreement to Arbitrate below.
+You and Dropbox agree to resolve any claims relating to these Terms or the Services through final and binding arbitration by a single arbitrator, except as set forth under Exceptions to Agreement to Arbitrate below.
+This includes disputes arising out of or relating to interpretation or application of this "Mandatory Arbitration Provisions" section, including its enforceability, revocability, or validity.

 Opt-out of Agreement to Arbitrate.
-You can decline this agreement to arbitrate by clicking here and submitting the opt-out form within 30 days of first accepting these Terms.
+You can decline this agreement to arbitrate by clicking here and submitting the opt-out form within 30 days of first registering your account.
+However, if you agreed to a previous version of these Terms that allowed you to opt out of arbitration, your previous choice to opt out or not opt out remains binding.

 Arbitration Procedures.
 The American Arbitration Association (AAA) will administer the arbitration under its Commercial Arbitration Rules and the Supplementary Procedures for Consumer Related Disputes.
 The arbitration will be held in the United States county where you live or work, San Francisco (CA), or any other location we agree to.